 Though the discount is usually only a couple of quid, this is a must buy for first-time users of the app as you can save an extra £3 with the code CLEVERCASH.
 There’s a minimum spend of £23.

-At the moment there are quite a few £100 Amazon vouchers.
+At the moment there are quite a few £25 or £100 Amazon vouchers.
 They don’t have a discount, but the code above will save you money – 12% on the £25 card.
 Though watch out for any sneaky transaction charges which have started to creep in.

 If Amazon codes aren’t available, have a look at the other retailers including John Lewis, iTunes and ASOS.